Near Underwood in Pottawattamie County, Iowa — The American Midwest (Upper Plains)

 Erected 1976 by Iowa State Historical Department Division of the State Historical Society and by the Iowa Department of Transportation.

 Location.
 41° 24.1′ N, 95° 39.493′ W. Marker is near Underwood, Iowa, in Pottawattamie County.
-Marker can be reached from Interstate 80 at milepost 19, 2 miles east Touch for map.
+Marker can be reached from Interstate 80 at milepost 19, 2 miles east of Magnolia Road, on the right when traveling east.
 The marker is located at Rest Area 30 Eastbound, 1.6 miles east of Exit 17 on Interstate 80.
+Touch for map.
 Marker is in this post office area: Underwood IA 51576, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-A different marker also named Historic Council Bluffs / Noted Council Bluffs Residents (about 800 feet away, measured in a direct line); Anticipating An Indian Council (approx. 12.3 miles away); The Lewis and Clark Expedition (approx. 12.3 miles away); Like a Bald Manís Head (approx. 12.3 miles away); Grenville M. Dodge (approx. 12.5 miles away); Colonel William H. Kinsman (approx. 13.4 miles away); Kanesville Mormon Cemetery (approx. 13.7 miles away); Abraham Lincoln's 1859 Visit (approx. 13.7 miles away).
+A different marker also named Historic Council Bluffs / Noted Council Bluffs Residents (about 800 feet away, measured in a direct line); Anticipating An Indian Council (approx. 12.3 miles away); The Lewis and Clark Expedition (approx. 12.3 miles away); Like a Bald Man’s Head Grenville M. Dodge (approx. 12˝ miles away); Colonel William H. Kinsman (approx. 13.4 miles away); Kanesville Mormon Cemetery (approx. 13.7 miles away); Abraham Lincoln's 1859 Visit (approx. 13.7 miles away).